 Become a better-informed citizen while learning to evaluate information and communicate effectively.

 This 18-credit program is intended to help you effectively gather facts, critically evaluate them, and disseminate them clearly through a variety of media.
 The minor emphasizes skills in online communication and applying journalistic practices to enhance civic engagement.
 The minor is not intended to provide an education that would prepare you for a career in journalism, but the minor can help you communicate more effectively and become better-informed in other careers.

 You will take four core classes alongside students majoring in journalism and then select two electives that interest you.
 Many of the classes are taught in the Summer sessions by experienced full-time faculty, and some classes are taught online to provide you the most flexibility.

 There are no pre-requisites for the Journalism minor.
 To declare the minor, fill out our Declare Major or Minor form.

 Complete two upper-division electives.
-You may take any upper division course in the program provided they meet any prerequisites or approval of the instructor.
+You may take any upper-division course (300-499) from this list in the program, provided they meet any prerequisites or approval of the instructor.